US STOCKS-Wall St starts 2020 at record levels on China stimulus, trade hopes

 By Manas Mishra

-Jan 2 (Reuters) - Wall Street’s major indexes began the new year at record levels on Thursday, as fresh stimulus from Beijing to prop up its slowing economy added to optimism fueled by easing trade tensions and an improving global outlook.
+Jan 2 (Reuters) - U.S. stocks extended their rally into the new year, with all three major indexes hitting record highs on Thursday, as fresh stimulus from Beijing to prop up its economy added to optimism fueled by easing trade tensions and an improving global outlook.

 Both the S&P 500 and the Nasdaq closed 2019 with their biggest annual percentage gains since 2013, while the Dow notched its biggest yearly percentage gain since 2017.

-Latest data from the U.S. Labor Department showed that the number of Americans filing claims for jobless benefits edged lower last week, a positive signal for the U.S. labor market amid recent signs that new claims may be trending slightly higher.
+Latest data from the U.S. Labor Department showed the number of Americans filing claims for jobless benefits edged lower last week.

-The tech sector was the biggest gainer among the 11 major S&P sectors, with Apple Inc and chipmakers providing the biggest boost.
+The tech sector was the biggest gainer among the 11 major S&P sectors, with Apple Inc and Microsoft Corp providing the biggest boost.

+Traditionally defensive groups such as utilities, real estate and consumer staples fell between 1.0% and 1.6%.

+U.S. casino operators rose after December gross gaming revenue in Macau fell less than expected.

-Among stocks, Hanesbrands Inc slipped 2% after a report that Wells Fargo has downgraded the apparel maker’s shares to “underweight”.
+Among individual decliners, Hanesbrands Inc slipped 1.5% after a report that Wells Fargo downgraded the apparel maker’s shares to “underweight”.

-Advancing issues outnumbered decliners for a 1.92-to-1 ratio on the NYSE and a 1.39-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.18-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.12-to-1 ratio on the Nasdaq.

-The S&P index recorded 39 new 52-week highs and one new low, while the Nasdaq recorded 80 new highs and two new lows.
-(Reporting by Manas Mishra in Bengaluru; Editing by Sriraj Kalluvila and Anil D’Silva)
+The S&P index recorded 46 new 52-week highs and one new low, while the Nasdaq recorded 97 new highs and 10 new lows.
+(Reporting by Manas Mishra in Bengaluru; Editing by Sriraj Kalluvila, Anil D’Silva and Shounak Dasgupta)